 Are You Happy?
 No?
 Then Hug a Tree!

 Connecting to nature is essential for being happy and for maintaining a balanced life.
 Many of us have lost this connection or don’t maintain it regularly.
 Being outside in nature stimulates your body to produce more of the hormones that make you happy.
 Remember that everything is connected, everything is part of the same universal mind, and everything has an energy that vibrates at a certain frequency.
 Trees are strong beings and some of them have been around for hundreds of years or even longer (a few even in Germany).
 Hug a healthy tree or at least touch it or lean against it, and you will feel some of that energy flowing through you.
 A tree in distress surely would appreciate a hug as well, but healthy trees seem to have a more positive effect on our happiness than trees fighting for their lives.
 Peter Wohlleben suggests this again is due to the different types of terpenes and phytoncides they emit.
 In my opinion, purely energetic vibration plays an additional role.
 Just imagine how it feels when you are comforting a sick cat or dog.
 Although you love it, the vibrations it gives off don’t make you happy but rather sad because you feel with them and might worry about them.
 Here, changing the roles would apply: You should place yourself in a positive mindset and be the one sending out positive vibes instead.

 Get a Room with a View

-By the way, at a hospital in Philadelphia it was found that patients who were given a room with a view on trees instead of buildings recovered much faster than the other group of patients and also had much less problems with depression after surgery.
+By the way, at a hospital in Philadelphia, it was found that patients who were given a room with a view of trees instead of buildings recovered much faster than the other group of patients and also had much fewer problems with depression after surgery.
 So, if you are about to move houses, you might want to pay attention to where your new home is located.
 The best thing would be to move out of the city.
-In any case, at least try to have some trees in front of your livingroom window.
+In any case, at least try to have some trees in front of your living room window.